 - AMD 5×86-133 CPU (in PCChips M919 mother board)

 - 64MB RAM

 - PD/CD-Rom drive (kind of a precursor to CD-R and DVD-RAM)

 - 5.25″ 360K floppy (used to make disks for older PCs)

 - Integrated PCI IDE and I/O

 - Trident 9440VL 1MB VLB Video (though I may upgrade, looking at a few contenders)

 - ALT12887 discrete realtime circuit in place of failed Dallas RTC module.

-I’ve picked up a PCChips M919 board (with 256k of REAL cache), I plan to upgrade this machine with it.
+I’ve recently upgraded this system with a PCChips M919 board (with 256k of REAL cache).
 PCChips may be infamous for cheating people on cache memory, and general cheapness, but the M919 is probably one of the most overclockable 486 boards out there.
 I will be testing a few different CPUs in this, an AMD 5×86 133, a Cyrix 5×86 100GP, and a Pentium Overdrive 83, I plan to see which one runs the fastest, I am betting the Cyrix with it’s cache and branch prediction might edge out the win, at stock speeds, but I bet the AMD wins on overclocking, not really sure how the POD will perform.